6 min read

 With multichannel marketing, your customers may have to often switch between channels.
 This may be a hassle resulting in customers dropping off due to a lack of a consistent brand experience.

-Building the Right Omnichannel Digital Marketing Strategy
+How to Build a Perfect Omnichannel Digital Marketing Strategy

 Here are a few things to keep in mind while creating an omnichannel strategy right for your business: